U.S. issues first coronavirus workplace guidance to nursing homes

 Labor Secretary Eugene Scalia has defended his department and said it is investigating workplace safety complaints but that flexible guidance is a better for businesses than rigid standards.

-(Reporting by Tom Hals in Wilmington, Delaware Editing by Noeleen Walder and Leslie Adler)
+(Reporting by Tom Hals in Wilmington, Delaware Editing by Leslie Adler and Grant McCool)

 ((thomas.hals@thomsonreuters.com; +1 610 544 2712; Reuters Messaging: thomas.hals.thomsonreuters.com@reuters.net))